rmatsum836/water_vhf_analysis/README.md

 Unit tests are contained within `tests` to verify the results of the analysis functions.

 ## Required Packages:

+The conda environment used to perform the analysis is contained in `environment.yml`.
+Note that the scattering package needs to be installed from source via GitHub.

 - [MDTraj](https://github.com/mdtraj/mdtraj)
 - [scattering](https://github.com/mattwthompson/scattering)
 - NumPy